Skip to main content

 Drivers were known to throw wrenches at each other and carry brooms that they dragged behind to kick up dust.

-The inaugural running of the five-hundred-mile race drew ninety thousand fans, and it was an instant tradition, the one place in the country where race people suffered no reformers and on the one weekend when they could do more than merely watch their sport: they could celebrate it.
+The inaugural running of the 500-mile race drew ninety thousand fans, and it was an instant tradition, the one place in the country where race people suffered no reformers and on the one weekend when they could do more than merely watch their sport: they could celebrate it.

 A Marmon won the first 500, a fitting victory because the Marmon factory was just across town in Indianapolis.
 In the second race Ralph De Palma led from the third lap in a light gray Mercedes-Benz.
 “Without doubt, the Mercedes has the fastest, snappiest pit work,” glumly observed the humorist Gelett Burgess, a visitor in the National car pit.
 “Our own pit work is pretty lumpy—slow and careless.
 ‘That isn’t the right rear tire—get the other!’
 ‘Does she need any more gasoline?’
 ‘What is in that can, gasoline or oil?’
 The cans are just alike.”

 The big paydays and inordinate attention bestowed upon the Indianapolis 500 soon discouraged stock-car entries.
 Just after World War I four of the nation’s most brilliant engineers considered it worthwhile to devote their talents to Indy cars: Fred and Augie Duesenberg, Louis Chevrolet, and Harry Miller.
-Perhaps in Europe such men would have worked for the great factories, turning out production sports cars and factory racers.
+Perhaps in Europe, such men would have worked for the great factories, turning out production sports cars and factory racers.
 Americans, however, did not want to buy sports racers in the twenties; they wanted to watch lightning cars race and to drive heavy ones home.
 Race engineers found their livings not in Detroit but at Indy.

 Because Speedway officials believed that the track design could not sustain the high speeds (averaging eighty-eight miles per hour) that were recorded in the 1919 race, they reduced the maximum allowable engine displacement from 300 cubic inches to 183.
 Smaller engines were supposed to inhibit high speeds.
 Meanwhile, the new crop of engineers was waiting, ripe for the challenge.
 “During the war,” Fred Duesenberg said in 1926, “the Government asked automotive engineers for a powerful engine, so we got together and pooled all our ideas.
 By selecting the best we had to offer, we finally developed an engine of about 1600 cubic inches which developed 203 horsepower, and we thought we had done a pretty good job.
 Today, just eight years later, we have produced a motor one-tenth that size which develops almost the same horsepower.”